johndeedly/devops-linux/README.md

 - **proxmox** (_Debian_): Install [proxmox](https://www.proxmox.com/en/) to configure and spawn virtual machines and LXC container via gui.
 - **podman-image** (_Arch, Debian_): As the final step, take everything that was configured before and generate a fully functional OCI container, that can be uploaded to any docker or podman instance.
 - **pxe-image** (_Arch, Debian, Ubuntu_): As the final step, take everything that was configured before and generate a fully functional pxe boot image, that can e.g. be used in conjunction with the router option above to netboot any device on the LAN.
 The Arch PXE image is able to be booted via CIFS, HTTP, ISCSI, NBD, NFS, NVMEOF and SCP, the Debian and Ubuntu images only via CIFS, HTTP and NFS (more to come).
+- **tar-image** (_Arch, Debian, Ubuntu_): As the final step, take everything that was configured before and generate a fully functional LXC container image, that can be uploaded to any proxmox instance.

 ## Common Setups (by me)